by David Glen Robinson

 In widely opposed formats, JENNA AND THE WHALE and MOBY DICK agree; life is a state of perpetual ignorance that death may or may not cure.

 (Warning. spoilers.)
 (Trigger warning: suicide.)
-“Our souls are like those orphans whose unwedded mothers die in bearing them: the secret of our paternity lies in their grave, and we must there to learn it.” ― Herman Melville, Moby Dick “They say, Jonah, he was swallowed by a whale, but I say there's no truth to that tale, I know Jonah, he was swallowed by a song.” ― Paul Simon, Jonah The …
+“Our souls are like those orphans whose unwedded mothers die in bearing them: the secret of our paternity lies in their grave, and we must there to learn it.” ― Herman Melville, Moby Dick “They say, Jonah, he was swallowed by a whale, but I say there's no truth to that tale, I know Jonah, he was swallowed by a song.” ― Paul Simon, Jonah The whale is the traditional …

 by David Glen Robinson